Akash3121/AWS-DVA-C02/Notes.md

 or while creating the instance in the instance page instead of selecting quick start, just left to that My AMI click that and select the AMI

+### EC2 instance store

+EBS voluems are network drives with good but "limited" performance
+- if you need a higher performance hardware disk, use EC2 Instance store.

+- better I/O performance
+- EC2 instance stores lose their store if they're stopped (ephemeral)
+- Good for buffer/cache/temp data
+- risk of data loss if hardware fails
+- backups and replication are you responsibility